devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

         - the script finished compiling on time - 4min 16sec.

       On Ubuntu 22.04 LTS(original) :
-        - the script fininshed compiling on time - 4min 39sec.
+        - the script fininshed compiling on time (on Performance mode)- 4min 39sec.

    used this [benchmark program](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/mandelbrot-python3-7.html) compiled the program x16000 times once.